opendns/Security_Ninjas_AppSec_Training/README.md

 Making the Hands-on Lab Work:

 Docker instructions

  I would highly recommend that you run the training in a docker container because of the following:

-1. Setting up and destroying the environment would be super easy and quick.
+Setting up and destroying the environment would be super easy and quick.

-2. The docker container would be sandboxed which means that the vulnerable application wouldn’t be able to harm the host OS.
+The docker container would be sandboxed which means that the vulnerable application wouldn’t be able to harm the host OS.
 Setup:

-1. Setup docker https://docs.docker.com/installation/.
+Setup docker https://docs.docker.com/installation/.
 There are many ways to do this depending on the OS you use.

-2. Make sure docker has been installed correctly by running ‘docker version’.
+Make sure docker has been installed correctly by running ‘docker version’.

-3. Start the Application Security Training container by running the following command (I chose port 8899 to avoid port allocation conflicts):
-    'docker run --detach -p 8899:80 opendns/security-ninjas'
+Start the Application Security Training container by running the following command (I chose port 8899 to avoid port allocation conflicts): 'docker run -d -p 8899:80 opendns/security-ninjas'.

-4. Get the IP address of your container:
-    In my case the command was ‘boot2docker ip’ as I was running docker using boot2docker
+Get the IP address of your container.
+In my case the command was ‘boot2docker ip’ as I was running docker using boot2docker.

-5. Go to your web browser and enter {IP address from step 4}:8899
+Go to your web browser and enter <IP address from step 4>:8899.

-6. The training should be running now.
+The training should be running now and you should see the home page in your browser window.

-7. Kill the container after you are done.
+Kill the container after you are done.
 Go back to the terminal and type ‘docker ps’.
-Get the container id of the training
+Get the container id of the training.

-8. Then run ‘docker kill {container id}’
+Then run ‘docker kill {container id}’.

-Running it using a web server:
+Running it using a web server

 If for some reason you are not able to run the training in a docker container, you may also run it using a web server.

-1. Download a web server (like Apache) and PHP.
+Download a web server (like Apache) and PHP.

-2. Download the source code from here and put it in the directory where the web server looks for files to serve.
+Download the source code from here and put it in the directory where the web server looks for files to serve.

-3. In the Security Ninjas sub-directory, change text file permissions - 'chmod 777 *.txt'

-4. Make sure WHOIS is installed on the web server.
+In the Security Ninjas sub-directory, change text file permissions: 'chmod 777 *.txt' Make sure WHOIS is installed on the web server.

-5. Start the web server and reach the application from your web browser.
+Start the web server and reach the application from your web browser.

-The following steps are optional but recommended:
+The following steps are optional but recommended (for both Docker and web server):

-1. Install Firefox.
+Install Firefox.

-2. Install the FoxyProxy plugin for Firefox and configure it to proxy using 127.0.0.1:8080
+Install the FoxyProxy plugin for Firefox
+In select mode: Use proxy "Default" for all URLs.
+Configure the Default proxy to use 127.0.0.1:8080.

-3. You can delete or disable this plugin after the exercise.
+You can delete or disable this plugin after the exercise.

-4. Install Burp Suite free from http://portswigger.net/burp/download.html.
+Install Burp Suite free from http://portswigger.net/burp/download.html.
 You could use some other proxy tool as well.

-5. You can get some basic Burp Suite tutorials from http://portswigger.net/burp/tutorials/
+You can get some basic Burp Suite tutorials from http://portswigger.net/burp/tutorials/.

-6. You can turn the proxy off for most of the exercises but for some, having the intercept on would make it much easier to inspect and alter the HTTP requests.
+You can turn the proxy off for most of the exercises but for some, having the intercept on would make it much easier to inspect and alter the HTTP requests.

-7. Run the training in Firefox.
+Run the training in Firefox.

+Suggestions or Comments?

+We would love to get some feedback!
+You can reach me directly at shruti@opendns.com.

+Happy hacking!

 ---